AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

    is not in |SPARK| if the Ravenscar profile does not apply to the enclosing compilation unit.]
 Similarly, the use of task or protected units also requires a Partition_Elaboration_Policy of Sequential.
-[This is to prevent race conditions during library unit elaboration.]
+[This is to prevent data races during library unit elaboration.]
-   Similarly, the use of any subprogram which references the predefined state abstraction Ada.Tasking_Identification.Tasking_State (described below) as a global requires the Ravenscar Profile.
+   Similarly, the use of any subprogram which references the predefined state abstraction Ada.Task_Identification.Tasking_State (described below) as a global requires the Ravenscar Profile.

 3. A ``global_item`` occurring in a Global aspect specification of a